Are solar panels worth the investment? How much should I expect to pay for them?

 What kind of photovoltaic cells are best for you?

 You can get started with just a couple of panels.
 However, larger homes require bigger arrays of solar panels, especially during peak sun times when you need maximum sunlight exposure.
+If you need solar panels installed in London contact Warma UK who are the leading solar panel installers in London.
 It is recommended that you place your panels facing south/southeast to maximize exposure throughout the year.
 If your property faces north, you’ll miss out on direct sunlight during winter months.